sighupio/fury-kubernetes-ingress/README.md

 - [cert-manager](katalog/cert-manager): cert-manager is a Kubernetes
-add-on to automate the management and issuance of TLS certificates from various issuing sources..
-Version: **v0.14.1**
+add-on to automate the management and issuance of TLS certificates from various issuing sources.
+Version: **v1.0.1**
 - [forecastle](katalog/forecastle): Forecastle gives you access to a control panel where you can see your running applications and access them on Kubernetes.
 Version: **1.0.42**.
 - [nginx](katalog/nginx): The Nginx Ingress Controller for Kubernetes provides delivery services for Kubernetes applications.
 Version: **0.35.0**
 - [dual-nginx](katalog/dual-nginx): It deploys two identical Nginx ingress controllers but with two different scopes: public/external and private/internal.
-Version: **0.30.0**
+Version: **0.35.0**
 - [nginx-ldap-auth](katalog/nginx-ldap-auth): Use this to provide an ingress authentication over LDAP for Kubernetes.
 Version: **1.0.6**